olasunkanmitheCoder/Geo-Analysis_Case_Study_1/README.md

-# Urban Flood and Soil Erosion Risk Mapping Using Remote Sensing and GIS
+# Land Cover, Flood and Soil Erosion Risk Mapping Using Remote Sensing and GIS

 This project analyzes how urban expansion influences flood and soil erosion risks in Akure South, Nigeria using geospatial analysis and remote sensing.